-What Is Being Done?The UDOH Office of Vital Records and Statistics certifies Utah's deaths and maintains records of specific characteristics such as cause of death, age of decedent, and other factors associated with the incident, such as firearms, motor vehicles, or drug overdoses.
+What Is Being Done?The UDOH Office of Vital Records and Statistics certifies Utah deaths and maintains records of specific characteristics such as cause of death, age of decedent, and other factors associated, such as firearm, motor vehicle, or drug overdose incidents.

 Page Content Updated On 12/11/2018, Published on 12/13/2018